thesephist/x-oak-klisp/README.md

 This is a walkthrough of a sample interactive repl session in Klisp.
 It shows off some parts of the language (and Lisps in general) that I like.

 When you first fire up `klisp`, you see a prompt.
-The prompt starts with a `λ` because I am an uber nerd and I like how it looks.
-(It's also an un-subtle reference to the [labmda calculus](https://dotink.co/posts/lambda/).)
+The prompt starts with a `λ` because I am a nerd and I like how it looks.
+(It's an un-subtle reference to the [lambda calculus](https://dotink.co/posts/lambda/).)
 Klisp can do basic things like math and list operations.

 ```clj
 $ klisp